Posttraumatic Stress Disorder (PTSD)

 Personality disorder or traits including borderline personality disorder, paranoia, dependency, or antisocial tendencies

 What are the symptoms of PTSD?

 Symptoms of PTSD last more than a month.
-They may include:
+In adults they may include:

 Unwanted or intense memories of a trauma

 Vivid memories or flashbacks that make you feel like you’re reliving the event

 Feeling worried, fearful, anxious, or suspicious